 APPLES Expeditions are 1-day service trips to partners of APPLES Service-Learning and the Carolina Center for Public Service across the state.
 Students will have the opportunity to learn about communities

 and issues in North Carolina and will engage in reflective service-learning activities throughout the day.
 Expeditions can either act as an introduction to APPLES or as an opportunity to stay involved after participating in one of our programs.
 There is no limit to the amount of Expeditions a student can attend and all trips are first come-first serve.
 To view the scheduled opportunities or sign up for an APPLES Expedition, please visit the registration form.

-Spring 2019 Expeditions have not yet been scheduled.
 Please check back or email APPLES to receive future APPLES announcements.

 Potential themes of trips include:

 - Health and education equity

 In the fall of 2018, in response to the affects of Hurricane Florence in eastern NC, APPLES organizers decided to focus on Disaster Recovery as a semester-long theme.
 Throughout the semester, Expeditions visited Lumberton, NC and sorted donations at a local community center and cleaned up affected homes and restoration sites.